Skip to Main Content

 What Is a Film Fixer?
 The Complete Guide to Production Fixers

-How film fixers help international productions navigate Japan's ward-level permit systems, bridge the language gap with local authorities, and unlock locations from neon-lit Tokyo streetscapes to ancient Kyoto temples
+How film fixers help international productions work Japan's ward-level permit systems, bridge the language gap with local authorities, and open up locations from neon-lit Tokyo streets to ancient Kyoto temples

 So what is a fixer, exactly?
-In the film industry, a fixer is a local production professional who makes international filming possible.
-Whether your crew is shooting a feature on the back streets of Shinjuku or a documentary inside a centuries-old temple in Kyoto, a film fixer handles the permits, crew sourcing, location logistics, and government liaison that bridge the gap between foreign production teams and the realities of working on the ground in Japan.
-The term originated in journalism, where correspondents depended on local contacts to arrange access, translate, and navigate unfamiliar territory.
-The film industry adopted and expanded the concept dramatically.
-Today, whether you call them a production fixer, a local fixer, or a production service provider, the role is indispensable for any crew shooting outside their home country.
-In Japan, where government offices conduct business almost exclusively in Japanese and permit structures vary from ward to ward, the fixer is not a luxury but a practical necessity.
-This guide covers what fixers do, when you need one, how they differ from line producers and coordinators, what they cost, and how to choose the right partner for your project.
+In the film industry, a fixer is a local production pro who makes global filming possible.
+Say your crew is shooting a feature on the back streets of Shinjuku, or a documentary inside a centuries-old temple in Kyoto.
+A film fixer handles the permits, crew sourcing, location logistics, and government liaison for you.
+This work bridges the gap between foreign production teams and the realities of shooting on the ground in Japan.
+The term began in journalism, where correspondents relied on local contacts to arrange access, translate, and handle unfamiliar ground.
+The film industry took up the idea and expanded it widely.
+Today you might call them a production fixer, a local fixer, or a production service provider.
+Either way, the role is vital for any crew shooting outside their home country.
+In Japan, government offices work almost only in Japanese, and permit rules change from ward to ward.
+So the fixer is not a luxury but a practical must.
+This guide covers what fixers do, when you need one, and how they differ from line producers and coordinators.
+It also shows what they cost and how to choose the right partner for your project.

 As Fixers in Japan, we bring local expertise to international productions filming in Japan.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.